gokuthong/Car-Rental-Tkinter-Project/README.md

 ## Acknowledgments
 We would like to acknowledge the contributions of all team members:
-- Bryan Tey for the admin functionalities, support system, and booking confirmation modules.
+- **Bryan Tey** for the development of admin dashboard functionalities, the support system, and the booking confirmation modules.
+Bryan also linked all the files together in the back end, ensuring seamless interaction between the system's components.
-- Lau Zi Chen for the core functionalities and database management.
+- **Lau Zi Chen** for developing the core functionalities, including the login and registration processes, car import and update pages, and managing the database integration.
-- Thong Wai Kit for utility tools.
+- **Thong Wai Kit** for designing and developing the user-facing features such as the home page, user profiles, booking list, payment, and review system.

 ## License
 This project is licensed under the MIT License.